isabella232/dynamic-media-classic.en-1/help/psd-files.md

 <!--   USED TO BE AN OPTION UNDER COLOR PROFILE OPTIONS * **Convert To sRGB (default)** - Converts to sRGB (Standard Red Green Blue). sRGB is the recommended color space for displaying images on web pages. -->

-PSD (Photoshop Document files) are most often used in Dynamic Media Classic to create templates.
-When you upload a PSD file, you can create a Dynamic Media Classic template automatically from the file (select the Create Template option on the Upload screen).
+PSD (Photoshop Document files) are most often used in Adobe Dynamic Media Classic to create templates.
+When you upload a PSD file, you can create a Adobe Dynamic Media Classic template automatically from the file (select the Create Template option on the Upload screen).

-Dynamic Media Classic creates multiple images from a PSD file with layers if you use the file to create a template; it creates one image for each layer.
+Adobe Dynamic Media Classic creates multiple images from a PSD file with layers if you use the file to create a template; it creates one image for each layer.

 ## PSD upload options {#psd-upload-options}